Sai-Prasanth-Madala/IES-I4C-2026-Hugo-Build-Website/content/registration/_index.en.md

 There is **no registration fee** to participate in the **IEEE IES Industrial Innovation Conclave 2026**.

-All interested participants are invited to complete the official **Willingness / Expression of Interest Form**.
+**Important:** **No spot registrations will be accepted.
+Please complete the Willingness / Expression of Interest Form before attending the conclave.**

 ---